Community Group Resources

 FRRR's Assessment Considerations provides a comprehensive explanation of what information we need from you in your application, and why.

 All FRRR grant programs have set opening and closing dates and each grant program has its own specific criteria and guidelines.
-Some programs have their own specific application forms, however FRRR is currently transitioning to an online grants administration system which will remove the need for application forms to be downloaded.
+Each programs has its own specific application form, which is completed and submitted via FRRR's online grants administration system called Grants Gateway.

 For more information on the online application process, please read the following documents:

-There is a formal application process and ALL applicants MUST complete the respective application form / Grants Gateway online form, as well as provide copies of any additional information requested in the relevant program guidelines.
+There is a formal application process and ALL applicants MUST complete the respective Grants Gateway online form, as well as provide copies of any additional information requested in the relevant program guidelines.

-Note also that there are specific guidelines and requirements about who has to sign and submit the application form, so please read those documents carefully.
-FRRR's Assessment Considerations provides a comprehensive explanation of what information we need from you in your application, and why.
+FRRR's Assessment Considerations also provides a comprehensive explanation of what information we need from you in your application, and why.

 Please consult the individual grant pages for specific information and supporting documents.